 Setting up the board

-You can follow the set up instructions on the Espressif Systems website.
-The basic thing you need to do is add the board to your IDE, then select the ESP32 DevModule and your board for flashing.
+After selecting the board, you need to proceed by selecting the port.
 If you don’t find the right port automatically selected, ensure your USB cable can read and write data.
 Also, you might need to give your system permission to use this port.

 Select board and port